 vi specializes in people-management technology.
 Our Diversity and Inclusion strategy tool plugs into your existing software, creating a beautiful, easy-to-use dashboard showing how your diversity efforts are progressing.

-To learn more about our solutions, watch the explainer video below, or visit our solution webpage.
+To learn more about our solutions, watch the explainer video below.